Counting the fission trees and nonabelian Hodge graphs (untwisted case): Introduction

 where $\Rep^*(\Ga,\bd)$ is defined by fusing together the spaces $\cB(\Ga(c), \bd(c))$ for each colour $c$.
 The classical multiplicative quiver varieties \cite{CB-Shaw, vdb-doublepoisson, yamakawa-mpa} are the special case when each fission graph is a single edge $\circ-\circ$, corresponding to the (unique) fission tree of slope $2$ and two leaves.
 The simply-laced case (when each fission graph has no multiple edges, i.e. the corresponding fission trees have slope $2$) is described in detail in \cite{cmqv}, and the general case follows the same pattern (noting Rmk 5.4 of \cite{cmqv}).
 In general the classical multiplicative quiver variety $\cM_{cl}(\Ga,q,\bd)$ looks to be a proper open subset of $\cM(\Ga,q,\bd)$ (i.e. when we modify the colouring map so that each edge has a distinct colour, one obtains a slightly smaller symplectic variety).

 In any case we see the fission graphs $\Ga(\IT)$ parameterise the basic building blocks $\cB(\Ga,\bd)$ here, giving more motivation for the classification of the underlying fission trees $\IT$.
 They form a kind of ``periodic table'' for the building blocks, or ``atoms''.
-(Via \cite{wnabh} they parameterise harmonic bundles on $\IA^1$, and it is hoped $\cM(\Ga,q,\bd)$ still parameterises harmonic bundles; they are special cases of fission varieties (cf. \cite{fission})).
+(Via \cite{wnabh} they parameterise harmonic bundles on $\IA^1$, and it is hoped $\cM(\Ga,q,\bd)$ still parameterises harmonic bundles; they are special cases of fission varieties, obtained by fusing/gluing such pieces (cf. \cite{fission}, and the examples pp.115-144 of these \href{https://web.archive.org/web/20211224113708/https://webusers.imj-prg.fr/~philip.boalch/files/boalch_2017_oxford.and.ihes2017.pdf}{slides})).

 \begin{rmk} The general definition of the fission trees of a meromorphic connection on a vector bundle on a Riemann surface in \cite{twmcg} involves the choice of a dimension vector (i.e. the multiplicity map $n$ in \cite{twmcg} 3.4.1).
 Here we are just looking at the untwisted case (and so the definition is essentially the same as that in \cite{rsode} Apx.
 C), and we are forgetting the choice of dimension vector in the classification (as it is easy to add this afterwards: see \S\ref{sn: arb mult}).
 The extension to the twisted case may be accomplished by considering automorphisms of fission trees, and will be discussed elsewhere. \end{rmk}